Francesco-75/lindbergh-loader-scripts/README.md

 These scripts are for a fresh ubuntu-22.04.5-desktop-amd64.iso based os installation

-DON'T USE ON ANY OTHER VERSIONE THEN THE UBUNTU 22.04.5 !!!
+DON'T USE ON ANY OTHER VERSION THEN THE UBUNTU 22.04.5 !!!

 mark the scripts as executable: